Empower Your Practice

 • Data security issues: The biggest downside of adapting an HHR is that using multiple record-keeping outlets translates into more opportunities for data breaches.

-• Complicated billing: Using a hybrid record-keeping system may result in billing delays or even billing mistakes due to having to gather your data from many different places (for example, you may have a patient’s bills in physical receipts and their contact information online).
-Although some HHR systems offer billing software that allows you to retrieve billing documents, the system isn’t fully optimized, which means mistakes are more likely to happen.
+• Complicated billing: Using a hybrid record-keeping system may result in billing delays or even billing mistakes due to having to gather your data from many different places.
+For example, you may have a patient's bills in physical receipts and their contact information online.
+Although some HHR systems offer billing software that allows you to retrieve billing documents, the system isn't fully optimized, which means mistakes are more likely to happen.

 • Data misinterpretation: Because a number of hybrid health record systems allow patients unlimited access to their medical data, they may often misread a diagnosis, misinterpret medical advice, or simply input the wrong information into the system.